Behike/PiNAS/README.md

 ```
 docker run hello-world
 ```
-6. [OPTIONAL] Automatically start dockers that have a restart policy set to "unless-stopped" or "always"
+6. Automatically start dockers that have a restart policy set to "unless-stopped" or "always"
+> ⚠️ Avoid enabling it until everything is working properly, else you are going to have some difficulties for quickly restarting your dockers for testing
 ```
-‍sudo systemctl to enable Docker
+‍sudo systemctl enable docker
 ```

 #### Docker-compose installation